rkdarst/prompt-log/README.md

 ## Usage

-Right now this only supports bash and zsh.
+Installation: Clone the repository, or copy `prompt-log.sh` locally.

-`source prompt-log.sh` (this could even be within your shell startup scripts)
+`source prompt-log.sh` (this could even be within your shell startup scripts - the sourceing alone does not change anything).

-This creates a shell alias `prompt-log [file]` to start the logging (it permanently changes the shell prompt and so on).
+Then, run the shell alias `prompt-log [file]` to start the logging (this permanently changes the shell prompt and so on).
 Logs are written to `~/demos.out` if `[file]` not given.